Description

 |

-- Overview of information visualization and applications
+- Explain the key concepts of information visualization and applications

-- Models of visualization and knowledge representations
+- Discuss models of visualization and knowledge representations.

 - Dimensionality (2D, 3D, volumetric, high dimensionality)